conan-io/docs/howtos/capture_version.rst

         name = "Hello"
         version = get_version()

-Note that the version is taken from the package metadata when the recipe is already in the Conan cache.
+Note: this function should never raise, see the section about when the version is computed and saved above.